www.neathantiquariansociety.co.uk

 Formed in 1923 (from the earlier Neath Philosophical Society of 1834), the Neath Antiquarian Society has taken a leading role in recording, preserving and safeguarding Neath's historical heritage.
 Therefore, the Society began to collect archives relating to the local area and further afield.

-Over the decades a considerable amount of material was amassed, dating from the 15th to the 20th centuries, but this was not available to the general public and lacked a proper catalogue.
+Over the decades a considerable amount of material was amassed, dating from the 15th to the 20th centuries, but this was not available to the public and lacked a proper catalogue.
 The year 2001 saw the launch of the project 'Unlocking Neath's Archival Heritage', a joint venture between the Neath Antiquarian Society and the West Glamorgan Archive Service: with Heritage Lottery Funding, the entire archive collection was catalogued in detail by staff from the West Glamorgan Archive Service to make it fully available to the public for the first time in 2003.

 Where can the documents be seen?